Azimuth in New York

 AZIMUTH is a project and performance by Maximilian Tausend with visual collaboration from Hanna Fuhrmann at the Chelsey Art Museum August 28th, 2008 at 6:30pm.

-New York based artist Maximilian Tausends work focuses on the
+New York based artist Maximilian Tausends focuses on the

 BIOGRAPHY: Currently working at Harvestworks , former collaborations include visual artists Rikuo Ueda, Satoshi Hata, Martin Grega, Koichiro Isogai.